-Change your clocks and change the batteries in your smoke and CO detectors
+Change your clocks this weekend but also change the batteries in your detectors

 MUSCATINE, Iowa - Daylight Saving Time (DST) ends at 2 a.m.
-Sunday, November 7, 2022, as residents "fall back", move their clocks back one hour, and get that extra hour of sleep.
+Sunday, November 5, 2023, as clocks through most parts of the country will fall back one hour to standard time.
+Residents will be getting that extra hour of sleep this weekend but they will also be losing an hour of daylight in the evening.